Precision diagnostics

-Precision diagnostics is a branch of precision medicine that involves precisely managing a patient's healthcare model and diagnosing specific diseases based on customized omics data analytics.
+Precision diagnostics is a branch of precision medicine that involves managing a patient's healthcare model and diagnosing specific diseases based on omics data analytics.

 The U.S. announced federal funding for precision medicine research efforts in 2015 with the Precision Medicine Initiative.
 A year later, the Human Personal Omics Profiling study was established to develop integrative multi-omics approaches for use in precision diagnostics.

-Diseases are diagnosed early in individuals based on their variability in DNA, environment, and lifestyle.
-This is made possible by recent technological advancements in the acquisition of data from genomics, transcriptomics, epigenomics, proteomics, metabolomics, and microbiome studies.
-By accurately monitoring collateral molecular layers, a comprehensive understanding of an individual's personal molecular profile can be attained in an impartial manner.
+Individuals receive an early disease diagnosis based on their variability in DNA, environment, and lifestyle.
+Precision diagnostics utilize recent technological advancements in the acquisition of data from genomics, transcriptomics, epigenomics, proteomics, metabolomics, and microbiome.
+It helps gain a comprehensive understanding of an individual's personal molecular profile by monitoring collateral molecular layers.

-Furthermore, contemporary computational algorithms improve the analysis of the omics data generated, and digital technologies enhance data management.
-In addition, advancements in artificial intelligence, particularly convolutional neural networks and advanced data analysis, are utilized to predict the relationship between genotype and phenotype, potentially improving the sensitivity and specificity of precision diagnoses.
+Furthermore, modern computing improves the analysis of the omics data generated.
+Precision diagnostics utilizes advancements in artificial intelligence, specifically convolutional neural networks and data analysis, to predict the relationship between genotype and phenotype, potentially enhancing the sensitivity and specificity of precision diagnoses.

-The advancement of Next Generation Sequencing (NGS) has improved cancer diagnostics.
-NGS provides a more comprehensive view of the genome than other single gene assays.
-NGS-based molecular diagnostics offer genomic information about tumor-related variants and cancer-causing structural changes, enabling highly accurate diagnoses and the use of complementary targeted therapies.
-NGS samples can be collected using a buccal swab, peripheral blood, or tissue-specific biopsy, and DNA is used to screen for single nucleotide variants, gene insertions/deletions, and copy number variants, while RNA is used to measure gene expression.
+The advancement of next-generation sequencing (NGS) has improved cancer diagnostics.
+NGS provides a more comprehensive view of the genome than other single-gene assays.
+NGS-based molecular diagnostics give genomic information about tumor-related variants and structural changes that cause cancer.
+This lets doctors make very accurate diagnoses and use targeted therapies that work with them.
+NGS samples can be collected using a buccal swab, peripheral blood, or tissue-specific biopsy, and DNA is used to screen for single nucleotide variants, gene insertions and deletions and copy number variants, while RNA is used to measure gene expression.

 Precision diagnostics techniques

 DNA sequencing

 DNA sequencing is an essential component of modern scientific translational research, and the use of DNA sequencing in the clinical environment was introduced first in clinical oncology.
 Whole genome sequencing is used extensively for cancer patients.
-It is used to help give further genetic information about the patient's background as well as their eligibility for clinical trials that may be beneficial for them.
+It is used to help give further genetic information about the patient's background as well as their eligibility for clinical trials that may be beneficial to them.
 The advantage of using WGS is that it reduces overall cost and time for the clinic to pass the diagnostics stage and apply treatments for the patient.
 Genetic sequencing can also be performed later on when a patient's disease progresses.
 Furthermore, using germline data, clinical may evaluate cancer predisposition and pharmacogenomics information for earlier cancer identification and treatment.
-Despite some challenges, such as accessibility to lower-income patients, healthcare systems around the World have started to invest into holistic genomic sequencing and data infrastructure.
-The importance of fast access to high-dimensional output of genomic data is growing.
+Despite some challenges, such as accessibility to lower-income patients, healthcare systems around the world have started to invest into holistic genomic sequencing and data infrastructure.
+The importance of fast access to the high-dimensional output of genomic data is growing.